ammihir/Stocks-Crypto-Analyses/README.md

 # stock_application

 This is an app which I have put together for analysis of Stock Price.
-The app has been built on Streamlit and the cloud instance has been used to host the app.
+The app has been built on Streamlit and the cloud instance has been used to host the app. <br />
 The app can be accessed at https://ammihir-stocks-crypto-analyses-full-site-im72jn.streamlit.app/

 **Home** :  Introduction Page <br />
 **Analysis** : Analysis for a stock ticker with all the fundamentals.
 The data is pulled real time from Yahoo Finance.
 It gives a view of current price, 52 high & lows and the market cap.<br />